 If you’ve ever wanted to learn the different Korean dialects, but found it confusing and difficult, you can start by learning a few expressions and expanding from there.
 In this series, Terris will attempt to learn some expressions in the dialect spoken in the Gyeongsang Province (경상도) area, which includes cities such as 부산, 대구, 포항, 마산, and 경주.

 If you’d like to be notified when the 1st episode of this dialect series is published, please sign up for our newsletter below.

-Welcome to the 17th episode of “How Do You Say This in Korean?”!
-In this series, teacher 경화 (Kyung-hwa) is joined by a co-host of her choice twice a month to answer some listener questions.
+Welcome to the 16th episode of “How Do You Say This in Korean?”!
+In this series, teacher 경화 (Kyung-hwa) will be joined by a co-host of her choice twice a month to answer some listener questions.
 The questions we will be answering in this series are mainly about how to say certain things in Korean.

 Do you consider yourself a “fashionable” person?
 In this episode of TTMIK Talk, teachers 경은 and 석진 talk about what they think is a fashionable style, where they usually go shopping for fashion, as well as what kind of fashion 경은’s husband likes and doesn’t likes on her.

 In Korea, it is very common to see university students take a year or more off and do some other things, and then go back to school.
 Is it also common in your countries?
 In this episode of Ask Hyojin, 현우, Terris, and 효진 talk about how “taking a break from college” works in Korea.

 We introduce 7 random Korean words or phrases in this series.
 In the 16th episode, 경화 and Terris went to the Seoul World Cup Station (not inside about around the stadium) to help you learn some new words and phrases!
 Hope you enjoy watching it! ^_^